expo/expo/docs/tuts/font-awesome.rst

 .. code-block:: javascript

-   import Exponent from 'exponent';
+   import { Font } from 'exponent';

-The ``Exponent`` library provides an API to access native functionality of the device from your JavaScript code. ``Exponent.Font`` is the module that deals with font-related tasks.
+The ``'exponent'`` library provides an API to access native functionality of the device from your JavaScript code. ``Font`` is the module that deals with font-related tasks.
 First, we must load the font from the web using :func:`Exponent.Font.loadAsync`.
 We can do this in the `componentDidMount()
 <https://facebook.github.io/react/docs/component-specs.html#mounting-componentdidmount>`_
 lifecycle method of the ``App`` component.
 Add the following method in ``App``: